rmccrear/codex-lv3-may-2025/plan-for-the-day-w3.md

   * [Installing Bootstrap in React](https://youtu.be/SqcY0GlETPk?si=S2fpApHG6j1OOBpD&t=1330)
   * [Conditional Rendering](https://www.youtube.com/watch?v=SqcY0GlETPk&t=1991s)
   * [Props in React](https://www.youtube.com/watch?v=SqcY0GlETPk&t=3044s) (Note: we aren't using Typescript, so you won't need the `:Props` syntax or the `interface Props` statement.)
+* [Starting a new project with Vite by Bro Code](https://youtu.be/hn80mWvP-9g?si=id3HzZrL9CNiXRP3&t=493) (This video includes what you can delete from the starter code when you create a new vite app.)

 ## Day 1